FAQ A to Z

 What size do images need to be when they are in a widget?

-The newer template widgets are constrained so that the content will not push the widget outside of the template.
-Therefore, any images that are used within a widget need to be 180px wide, or if they have a class of keyline the image needs to be 178px wide, this accounts for the 1px either side of the image that the keyline border gives it so that it will sit nicely within the widget's constraints.
+Images that are used within a widget in the old template need to be 180px wide, or if they have a class of keyline the image needs to be 178px wide, this accounts for the 1px either side of the image that the keyline border gives it so that it will sit nicely within the widget's constraints.
+Images within the widget zone in the new template need to be 230px wide.

 Are there restrictions on using images to make my website more attractive?